Septage servicing operator certification

 Portable Restroom Servicing Assistants (PRSA) may service portable restrooms, including the maintenance and transportation of the restrooms and the septage from them without being certified, but a PRSA may not land apply septage.
 A PRSA is considered to be working under the certification of the Operator-in-Charge.

+The department is in the progress of updating this webpage to comply with revised chs.
+NR 113 and NR 114, Wis.
+Adm.
+Code (revised September 2021 and April 2022, respectively).
+For farmer non-commercial septage operator registration requirements, please refer to par.
+NR 113.05(4), Wis.
+Adm.
+Code.
 For more information about the farmer exemption approval criteria and application process, refer to the farmer exemption overview.
-To apply for a farmer exemption, download the Farmer Non–Commercial Septage Operator Certification Application (Form 3400–194), found on the forms web page, and submit the completed application to appropriate regional staff member listed in the overview.
+To apply for a farmer exemption, download the Farmer Non–Commercial Septage Operator Certification Application (Form 3400–194), found on the forms web page, and submit the completed application to appropriate regional septage coordinator listed in the overview.
 A list of non-commercial septage operators is available.

 Exams and study guide